gmlang/ezplot-book/manuscript/04-02-dodged-n-stacked-barchart.md

 ![](images/barplot_stacked-1.png)

-The stacked bar chart is more appropriate when comparing the relative frequencies between categories.
+The stacked bar chart is easier to look at when comparing the relative frequencies between categories.
 The proportion of profitable films has been decreasing over the years.
 During 1950-1970, more than 86% of films made money.
 But only 66% of films made money between 1990 and 2014.